-Vintage Toys were mass produced.
+Vintage Toys were mass-produced.
 They were toys that we treat as collectibles.
 They were not intended to be flawless.
 I’ve seen many poorly painted figures in my day that literally fell off a blister in the mail.
 So, frankly, there won’t be too many loose mint toys.

 Buying Toys Tips

 Lock into whatever grade you like and stick to that it.
 Go no higher, it will lower your cost.
 Look at how a prospective dealer lists toys.
-Unfortunately, a lot of dealers slap up two pictures of a boxed item and basically say here you go.
-I would generally suggest avoid buying those items, they could be in any condition.
+Unfortunately, a lot of dealers slap-up two pictures of a boxed item and basically say here you go.
+I would generally suggest avoiding buying those items, they could be in any condition.
 I will admit I do the same occasionally, but it’s not on complex items, I do it, for example, on sticker sheets.
 Sticker sheets are one dimensional, with a larger than actual size photo.

 Selling Toys Tips